RichieHakim/richfile/README.md

 `richfile` saves any Python object using directory structures on disk, and loads them back again into the same Python objects.

-It is easy to use, the code is simple, and the operations follow [ACID](https://en.wikipedia.org/wiki/ACID) principles.
+It is easy to use, the code is simple and pure python, and the operations follow [ACID](https://en.wikipedia.org/wiki/ACID) principles.

 ## Installation
 ```bash